Symplectic higher Auslander correspondence for type A

-for any $I<J$; for such $I,J$, the paths $\gamma_I^+$ and $\gamma_J^+$ intersect in exactly one point, and the restrictions of the corresponding vanishing thimbles to the fibre above that point intersect transversely.
-To check compositions, we note that we can observe a triangle contributing to a product in the left-hand side of (\ref{eq:isomungradedpospert}) whenever one exists contributing to a $\mu_2$-product in the $A_{\infty}$-algebra on the left-hand side of (\ref{eq:unperturbedExts}) (see Figure~\ref{pic:observabletriangle}).
-Such triangle is unique by the open mapping theorem (note that the observable triangle is contained in $\D$).
-Furthermore, the process of handle attachment yields no further such holomorphic triangle by a maximum principle, as all the cores of the handles are pairwise disjoint.
+follows from Proposition~\ref{prop:characterisationmorphs} and Definition~\ref{def:positiveperturbations}.
+Compositions on the right-hand side of \eqref{eq:isomungradedpospert} give compositions on the left-hand side, as holomorphic curves contributing to $\mu_2$-products in $\F(\Phi_{n,d})$ also contribute to $\mu_2$-products in $\Fuk(\Sigma_{n+1,d+1})$.
+Furthermore, the process of handle attachment gives no additional holomorphic curve by a maximum principle, as all the cores of the handles are pairwise disjoint. \end{proof}